 Ask if a Company is Hiring

 If your timing is right and you catch an employer at the right hiring moment, you can get yourself considered for a job or internship.
-Employers often appreciate when interested job candidates reach out to ask about employment.
+Employers often appreciate it when interested job candidates reach out to ask about employment.

 Not only does it show that you have a specific interest in the company, but it also saves the employer the time and expense of advertising and recruiting.

 Below are a few suggestions for ways to reach out to employers.

-- Use social and professional networking.
+Use social and professional networking.
 Email isn’t the only way to ask if someone is hiring.
 For example, consider reaching out to an employer via a LinkedIn message.
 This message should contain much of the same information as an inquiry letter, although it can be a bit shorter.

-- Network.
+Network.
 Take any opportunity you can to meet and reach out to an employee at the company you are interested in.
 You can connect with employees and employers through social or professional networks, or at local job fairs or industry-related events.
 Making a personal connection, if possible, can only help your job search.

 Check the online help wanted ads in your local newspaper as well.
 If you're interested in a retail job, walk around town or the mall.
 You will see "Now Hiring" or "Help Wanted" signs in store windows, along with instructions on how to apply.

-Ask Your Network
+Use Your Network

-Networking, both in-person and online, is still the way the majority of job openings are filled.
+Networking, both in person and online, is still the way the majority of job openings are filled.
 Let your friends and family know that you're seeking employment.

 Also (carefully because you don't want your current employer to find out you're job searching) ask your connections on LinkedIn, and other contacts that you know you can safely tell you are looking for work if they can let you know about any job listings that might be a good fit.